pyeventsourcing/eventsourcing/docs/topics/application.rst

 Database records
 ----------------

-Of course, it is also possible to just use the active record class directly to obtain records.
+Of course, it is also possible to just use the record class directly to obtain records.
 After all, it's just an SQLAlchemy ORM object.

 .. code:: python

-    app.event_store.active_record_strategy.active_record_class
+    app.event_store.record_manager.record_class

-The ``query`` property of the SQLAlchemy active record strategy is a convenient way to get a query object for the active record class from the session.
+The ``query`` property of the SQLAlchemy record manager is a convenient way to get a query object from the session for the record class.

 .. code:: python

-    active_records = app.event_store.active_record_strategy.query.all()
+    event_records = app.event_store.record_manager.query.all()

-    assert len(active_records) == 4
+    assert len(event_records) == 4

 Close
 -----